paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-015-pension-for-non-service-connected-disability-or-death-or-for-service.md

 **(g)** In determining the annual income of a surviving spouse for the purposes of this section, if there is a child of the veteran in the custody of the surviving spouse, that portion of the annual income of the child that is reasonably available to or for the surviving spouse shall be considered to be income of the surviving spouse, unless in the judgment of the Secretary to do so would work a hardship on the surviving spouse.

-**(h)** As used in this section and [section 1542 of this title](./chapter-015-pension-for-non-service-connected-disability-or-death-or-for-service.md#section-1542), the term “veteran” includes a person who has completed at least two years of honorable active military, naval, or air service, as certified by the Secretary concerned, but whose death in such service was not in line of duty.
+**(h)** As used in this section and [section 1542 of this title](./chapter-015-pension-for-non-service-connected-disability-or-death-or-for-service.md#section-1542), the term “veteran” includes a person who has completed at least two years of honorable active military, naval, air, or space service, as certified by the Secretary concerned, but whose death in such service was not in line of duty.

 ### Statutory Notes

 #### Amendments
+2021—Subsec. (h).
+Pub.
+L. 116–283 substituted “air, or space service” for “or air service”.

 2010—Subsec. (b).
 Pub.
 L. 111–275, § 608(b)(1), substituted “$7,933” for “$2,379”.

 Subsec. (c).
 Pub.
 L. 111–275, § 608(b)(2), substituted “$10,385” for “$3,116” and “$2,020” for “$600”.